tompollard/phd_thesis_markdown/source/17_references.md

 <!--
 Do not edit this page.

-References are automatically generated from the BibTex file (References.json)
+References are automatically generated from the references file (references.json)

 ...which you should create using your reference manager.
 -->